ThizGuy1016/Voltt/docs.md

 ;;
 ```

 Here at Voltt, we like to solve problems; So what's the problem here?
-People argue over the use of semicolons to end statements; But as alot of modern languages have proven that you don't really need semicolons to end statements; The solution?
+People sometimes argue whether or not semicolons should be used to end statementss; Nowadays modern langauges (Python, Go, etc.) have proven that you don't really need semicolons to end statements; The solution to this problem?
 Make semicolons comments so that programmers can have their cake and eat it too;

 ```
 ; Having your cake: